Introduction

 Adding Sand Layer:

-Over the gravel base, add a 1-2 inch layer of coarse sand.
-This helps to level the surface and supports the pavers.
+On top of the gravel base, spread a 1-2 inch layer of coarse sand to help level the surface and support the pavers.

-- Smooth the sand using a straight edge, moving back and forth over the surface to create an even layer.
+- Use a straight edge to smooth the sand, moving back and forth for an even layer.

 Laying the Pavers

-- Starting at a Corner: Begin laying your pavers in the desired pattern at a corner or edge of the area.
-Keep pavers tight together to prevent shifting.
+- Starting at a Corner: Begin placing your pavers in the chosen pattern from a corner or edge.
+Make sure the pavers fit tightly to reduce shifting.

-- Checking for Level as You Go: Use a spirit level to check that the pavers are flat.
-Knock them down gently with a rubber mallet if necessary.
+- Checking for Level as You Go: Regularly use a spirit level to ensure the pavers stay flat.
+If adjustments are needed, gently tap them down with a rubber mallet.

-- Cutting Pavers to Fit: Measure and mark pavers that need to be cut to fit the edges.
+- Cutting Pavers to Fit: Measure and mark any pavers that need cutting for edges.
 Use a wet saw or paver splitter for precise cuts.

 Finishing Touches